thirdreplicator/raku-orm/README.md

   .then(posts => {
     // Deleting a post will update the on-disk value of the post_ids. posts[0].delete()

+		// The inverse of user.posts() is post.users()
+    // The following is an example that will return an array of users who favorited this post. return posts[1].who_favored('first_name')
   })

 ```

 ##Notes:

+2017-03-28: inverse habtm relationships are now implemented.
-2017-02-27: post.user() is not yet implemented, but I think I'd like to have pretty soon.
+2017-02-27: post.user() (inverse has-many relationship) is not yet implemented.

 ##License